 6-708.
 Denial; revocation or suspension of license

-A. If the superintendent finds that the applicant fails to meet any of the conditions set forth in this article, he shall deny the application for a license.
-If an application is denied or withdrawn, the superintendent shall retain the investigation fee to cover the costs of investigating the applicant and return the license fee to the applicant.
+A. If the deputy director finds that the applicant fails to meet any of the conditions set forth in this article, the deputy director shall deny the application for a license.
+If an application is denied or withdrawn, the deputy director shall retain the investigation fee to cover the costs of investigating the applicant and return the license fee to the applicant.

-B. The superintendent may revoke or suspend any license issued under this article for the following causes:
+B. The deputy director may revoke or suspend any license issued under this article for the following causes:

 1. Conviction in any state of a felony or any crime involving breach of trust or dishonesty.